upstash/qstash-js/README.md

 ### Get your authorization token

-Go to [upstash](https://console.upstash.com/qstash) and copy the token.
+Go to [Upstash Console](https://console.upstash.com/qstash) and copy the QSTASH_TOKEN.

 ## Basic Usage: